 While this may have been a curse in some respects, games took a turn after this game and never looked back.

 Released in 1999:

-MMORPGs existed before EverQuest—look no further than Ultima Online for proof of that.
+Did MMORPGs exist before EverQuest?
+Sure, they did in some form.
+Look no further than Ultima Online for proof of that.

 Still, EverQuest largely introduced the MMORPG format as we now know it, and while that formula would be further tweaked and perfected by World of Warcraft, it's hard to imagine how that game would've ever happened without EverQuest.